 -

-Bring a camera and sun protection as the area is open and exposed.
+Bring a camera and sun protection equipment, as the area is open and the sunlight can be strong.

 -